ninchat/ninchat-api/api.md

 - `queue_id` : string
 - `interval_begin` : float
 - `interval_end` : float (optional)
+- `interval_ongoing` : boolean (optional)

 Reply event: [`queue_transcripts_found`](#queue_transcripts_found)

 List all dialogues which have started from the specified audience queue and completed during the specified interval.
-The interval may be open-ended.
+The interval may be open-ended, but by default it will only return time slots which have already ended.
+The `interval_ongoing` parameter can be used to include unfinished transcripts of the ongoing time slot.

 ### `delete_queue_transcripts`